(CNN)Here's a look at the life of former Philippines First Lady Imelda Marcos.

 1992 - After returning to the Philippines, Marcos runs unsuccessfully for president.

-1993 - Marcos goes on trial in the Philippines for graft and is found guilty.
+1993 - Goes on trial in the Philippines for corruption and is found guilty.

-February 7, 1998 - Marcos declares her intent to run for president.
+February 7, 1998 - Declares her intent to run for president.

-October 6, 1998 - The Philippine Supreme Court overturns Marcos' 1993 conviction of graft.
-She faced a 12-year prison sentence and $4.3 million fine.
+October 6, 1998 - The Philippine Supreme Court overturns her 1993 corruption conviction.
+Marcos faced a 12-year prison sentence and $4.3 million fine.

-July 2007 - Government loses case claiming rights to $4.7 million in Marcos' account after 10 years of prosecution against the Security Bank and Trust Co.
+July 2007 - The Philippine government loses its case claiming rights to $4.7 million in Marcos' account after 10 years of prosecution against the Security Bank and Trust Co.

 March 10, 2008 - A Philippine court acquits Marcos in a 17-year-old case of 32 counts of illegal transfer of wealth totaling $863 million in Swiss bank accounts.